 Seven Sisters Story – Kungkarangkalpa

-Whatever their actions: building shelters or hunting for food, significant features of the landscape were formed.
-Eventually they fled into the sky and became the constellation known as the Pleiades or Seven Sisters.
-Nyiru still follows them ceaselessly across the sky as one of the bright stars of Orion.
+In their escape the sisters travelled through a vast amount of Australia.
+They stopped to camp, build shelters and hunt for food, thus forming many features of the landscape and embedding the knowledge of survival in it.
+Eventually they fled into the sky where they became the constellation known as the Pleiades or Seven Sisters.
+Nyiru still follows them ceaselessly across the night sky as one of the bright stars in the constellation of Orion.